ga4gh/vrs/docs/source/specification/terms_and_model/variation.rst

 **Biological definition**

 One of a number of alternative forms of the same gene or same genetic locus.
-In the context of biological sequences, “allele” refers to a set of specific changes within a :ref:`Sequence`, including sets with zero (no change), one change (a simple allele), or multiple changes (:ref:`var-sets`).
+In the context of biological sequences, “allele” refers to a set of specific changes within a :ref:`Sequence`, including sets with zero (no change), one change (a simple allele), or multiple changes (:ref:`planned-var-sets`).
 In the context of VR, Allele refers to a Sequence or Sequence change with respect to a reference sequence.

 **Computational definition**